 Is Type 2 Diabetes reversible?
 YES, according to many sound clinical studies, one in particular by Newcastle University and Glasgow University.
 As many people are aware, Type 2 Diabetes is referred to as a ‘lifestyle disease.’
-That’s because diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.
+That’s because Type 2 Diabetes is brought on mostly by one’s lifestyle, which almost always involves a sedentary one with poor nutrition.

 Firstly, what is diabetes?
 Wikipedia defines it as ” a group of metabolic disorders in which there are high blood sugar levels over a prolonged period.”
 Secondly, what are some of the lifestyle causes that contribute to the onset of Type 2 Diabetes?
 According to Wikipedia, which lists numerous references, a few of the causes are obesity, physical inactivity, and poor nutrition/diet.